M66B/FairEmail/FAQ.md

 In this case FairEmail tries to identify the drafts folder by name, but this might fail if the drafts folder has an unusual name or is not present at all.

-You can fix this problem by manually selecting the drafts folder in the account settings (Setup, step 1, tap account, at the bottom).
+You can fix this problem by manually selecting the drafts folder in the account settings (Settings, scroll to step 1, tap account, at the bottom).
 If there is no drafts folder at all, you can create a drafts folder by tapping on the '+' button in the folder list of the account (tap on the account name in the navigation menu).